ThemeMountain/docs/source/_sartre/sections/hero.blade.md

 <div class="bg-blue-lightest border-l-4 border-blue p-4" role="alert">
   <p class="font-sans font-bold m-0 text-md text-blue-dark">Note</p>
-  <p class="m-0 text-md text-blue-dark">Split HEROs with Overlayed content have an `overlay-sm-bg` class on the column with the background image.
+  <p class="m-0 text-md text-blue-dark">Split HEROs with Overlayed content have an <code>overlay-sm-bg</code> class on the column with the background image.
 This allows for adding a semi-transparent background image on it, for mobile.
 If using such a HERO section, make sure this image's path is correctly updated in the CSS.</p>
 </div>